jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 Each edition of Dungeons and Dragons has seen a tweaking of the weapon and armor tables.
 What has been presented in the 5th edition Player's Handbook is the most streamlined and simplified equipment lists yet.
 Gone are the days of weapons with specific bonuses againsts certain types of armor and damage dice that vary based on the size of the wielder or the target.
 No longer do we have to worry about keeping track of weapon critical threat ranges or critical damage multipliers or different rates of fire.
 Say good-bye to specific armor skill check penalties and weapon group proficiency bonuses.
 For the most part the game benefits from the refinement.
 However, after playing for awhile now I began to feel that there was something missing, that there wasn't quite enough variety or distintion between items, and a few glaring ommisions.

 In this document I present my take on expanding and improving upon the armor and weapon lists.
 In addition to including a selection of items from previous editions there are a few new weapon and armor properties detailed which add flavor to and create meaningful distinctions between items.
-Near the end I've added suggestions on how to tweak items further using the new weapon and armor properties to create custom high quality or low quality items.
+I've also added suggestions on how to tweak items further using the new weapon and armor properties to create custom high quality or low quality items.

 Wherever possible an effort was made to work within the framework of the existing ruleset and not to overburden players and DMs with arbitraty modifiers, new combat mechanics, or overshadow existing class features, racial abilities, or feats.
 All ideas presented here are optional and could be used independent of each other.
 For example, you might decide to use the new weapon and armor lists but ignore the new properties, or you might use only a few new properties and ignore others.
-Feel free to hack the system to your personal preferences.
-Feedback is always welcome.
+Feel free to hack the system to your personal preferences and feedback is always welcome.

-#### Contents
+> ### Contents
-* New Weapon Properties
+> * New Weapon Properties
-* Customizing Weapons
+> * Customizing Weapons
-* New Weapons
+> * New Weapons
-* New Armor Properties
+> * New Armor Properties
-* New Armor
+> * New Armor
-* Customizing Armors
+> * Customizing Armors
-* Appendix A: Updated Weapon Table
+> * Appendix A: Updated Weapon Table
-* Appendix B: Weapons Grouped By Properties
+> * Appendix B: Weapons Grouped By Properties
-* Appendix C: Alternate Weapon Names
+> * Appendix C: Alternate Weapon Names
-* Appendix D: Racial and Class Weapon Proficiencies Table
+> * Appendix D: Updated Weapon Proficiencies Table
-* Appendix E: Updated Armor Table
+> * Appendix E: Updated Armor Table
-* Contact Info
+> * Contact Info
-* Legal Stuff
+> * Legal Stuff
-* Changelog
+> * Changelog

 ```
 ```